madneal/everywhere/README.md

 ### v0.1.2
 * index by each path
-* add some explains in README
-* modify text read metho
+* modify text read method

 ### v0.1.1
 * update readme
-* only click the cell instead the whole row
+* only click the cell instead of the whole row

 ### v0.1
 * initial the project